 |---|---|---|

-| The Easy 5-Ingredient Ketogenic Diet Cookbook by Jen Fisch | Beginners | Simple meals, short grocery lists |
+| The Easy 5-Ingredient Ketogenic Diet Cookbook by Jen Fisch | Beginners | 5-ingredient recipes in 30 minutes or less, with net carb counts |

-| Keto Made Easy by Megha Barot & Matt Gaedke | Quick weeknight meals | Great for couples or small households |
+| Keto Made Easy by Megha Barot & Matt Gaedke | Quick weeknight meals | 100+ fast, family-friendly recipes made with everyday ingredients |

-| Southern Keto by Natasha Newton | Comfort food cravings | Classic flavors, low-carb swaps |
+| Southern Keto by Natasha Newton | Comfort food cravings | 100+ classic Southern dishes with low-carb swaps |

-| The Keto Diet by Leanne Vogel | Meal planning & food freedom | Whole-food focus, flexible approach |
+| The Keto Diet by Leanne Vogel | Meal planning & food freedom | Whole-food focus, 125+ recipes, and 5 meal plans |

-| Keto Meal Prep by FlavCity by Bobby Parrish | Meal preppers | Step-by-step prep guides, macro info included |
+| Keto Meal Prep by FlavCity by Bobby & Dessi Parrish | Meal preppers | Step-by-step prep guides; macros listed per recipe |

 Want to build your own weekly menu?
 Check out our Keto Meal Plans for done-for-you guides.